welaika/wordmove/index.md

 ```
 > wordmove help
-Tasks:
+Commands:
+  wordmove --version, -v    # Print the version
+  wordmove doctor           # Do some local configuration and environment checks
   wordmove help [TASK]      # Describe available tasks or one specific task
-  wordmove init         # Generates a brand new Movefile
+  wordmove init             # Generates a brand new movefile.yml
   wordmove pull             # Pulls WP data from remote host to the local machine
   wordmove push             # Pushes WP data from local machine to remote host
 ```

-Move inside the Wordpress folder and use `wordmove init` to generate a new `Movefile` and edit it with your settings.
+Move inside the Wordpress folder and use `wordmove init` to generate a new `movefile.yml` and edit it with your settings.
 Read the next paragraph for more info.

 **See the wiki article: [Usage and flags explained](https://github.com/welaika/wordmove/wiki/Usage-and-flags-explained) for more info.**